Match Tiebreak (10-Point)

 How is a 10-point match tiebreak different from a regular set tiebreak?

-A regular set tiebreak (played to decide a set at 6-6) goes to 7 points; a match tiebreak, played instead of a full third set, goes to 10 points.
+A regular set tiebreak (played to decide a set at 6-6) goes to 7 points.
+A match tiebreak, played instead of a full third set, goes to 10 points.
 Both require winning by two.

 Where is the match tiebreak format most commonly used?